-- 17. How are stochastic processes (based on pseudorandom numbers) used in the model and why? - 18.
-Are stochastic processes used: - To initialize the model? - Because it is believed important to represent the causes of variability? - To reproduce observed behaviors using empirically determined probabilities?
+- 17. How are stochastic processes (based on pseudo-random numbers) used in the model and why?
+Are stochastic processes used: - To initialize the model? - Because it is believed important for some processes to be variable but unimportant to represent the causes of variability? - To reproduce observed behaviors using empirically determined probabilities?